BlazorHub/oqtane.chathubs/README.md

 ![Module](https://github.com/boredanyway/oqtane.chathubs/blob/master/anyways-logo.png?raw=true "Module")

-# Asp .Net Core Blazor SingalR Entity Framework Core Chat Hub Template
+# Asp .Net Core Blazor SignalR Entity Framework Core Chat Hub Template

 The oqtane chathubs module allows developers to code and run realtime chat.
 Post issues anytime you want it is okay and appreciated i will reply as soon as im ready and fixed it anyhow.